ICAppSoc/Android-Boot-Camp/README.md

 # Android Boot Camp
 Building a weather forecast app with [Imperial College App Society][icappsoc-home].
-Based on Udacity course [Developing Android Apps][udacity-course] by Google.
+Based on the Udacity course [Developing Android Apps][udacity-course] by Google.

-The source code you see here covers the content of the first four sessions.
+The source code you see here covers the content of the first five sessions.

 View walkthrough presentations: